Gorno-Badakhshan: Religions

+In 2009 the year of I'mam Hanafi Islam was celebrated, but the majority of Pamiris are followers of Ismaili Shia Islam.
+Subsequently, religious institutions had to be re-registered, leaving all institutions ousted that did not fit the state's religious beliefs.

 Government

 Soviet era

 The First Secretary of the Gorno–Badakhshan Regional Committee of the Communist Party of Tajikistan was the highest position in the region during the Soviet era.

 List of first secretaries

 Since independence

-The Chairman of the Badakhshan Mountainous Autonomous Region is the head of the regional government.
-They are appointed by the President of Tajikistan.
+The chairman of the Badakhshan Mountainous Autonomous Region is the head of the regional government.
+They are appointed by the president of Tajikistan.

 List of chairmen

 Transport

-Only two easily navigable roads connect Gorno-Badakhshan to the outside world, Khorog–Osh and Khorog–Dushanbe, both of which are segments of the Pamir Highway.
-A third road from Khorog to Tashkurgan in China through the Kulma Pass is very rough.
+During the 20th century, the Soviet modernity project to establish roads connections in the Pamir led to the communities becoming part of a transit district between Osh, Khorog and Dushanbe.
+Nowadays, the routes Khorog–Osh and Khorog–Dushanbe are both segments of the Pamir Highway.
+A third road was constructed through the Kulma Pass in 2004 by China in order to connect Khorog to Tashkurgan.
 Gorno-Badakhshan is separated from the Pakistani territories of Khyber Pakhtunkhwa and Gilgit Baltistan by the narrow, but nearly impassable, Wakhan Corridor.
 Another road leads from Khorog to Wakhan and across the Afghan border.

+Even though connectivity is promoted in Gorno-Badakhshan, as the "Golden gate of Tajikistan" local traders largely do not profit from the rise of trade.
+Instead logistic companies and elites from Dushanbe dominate the long-distance trade, as the Pamiris are increasingly excluded from central posts and have to obtain visas from Dushanbe to travel to China, which is very costly.
+In June 2022, after local protesters blocking the road were imprisoned, some even killed, a Chinese company started the modernization of a Pamir highway section at the cost of US$200 million.

 Energy

 In 2019, the European Union and Germany, in coordination with Tajikistan, committed 37 million euros to finance the construction of an 11 MW run-of-the-river hydro power plant along the Shokhdara river.
 The project is intended to also supply energy to Badakhshan, Afghanistan.